trussworks/Engineering-Playbook/docs/appeng/adrs/0006-web-development-framework-preference.md

 - `-` Not opinionated, this lack of structure can make it more difficult to keep team(s) on the same page around specific practices and approaches.
 - `-` Minimialist framework, so lacking in some batteries included features, leaving projects to choose other tools to add on with it.
-- `-` If we're abdiding by prior ADRs it would mean using Typescript, which may have some learning curve for folks coming in without that background.
+- `-` If we're abiding by prior ADRs it would mean using Typescript, which may have some learning curve for folks coming in without that background.

 ### Vue.js with Node.js